AaltoSciComp/python-debugging/features.rst

       return enum / denom
     ZeroDivisionError: division by zero

-Whenever Python encounters an error, it prints a traceback like the one above.
+Whenever Python encounters an error (un-caught exception, to be exact), it prints a trace-back like the one above.
 It's best to start reading of from bottom.

 The last line shows the error that was encountered,